carloamaglio/mod-io2-alone/README.md

 The module is based on Microchip PIC16F1503 and has 2 rele and 6 general purpouse I/O.

 It compiles with MPLAB X IDE v1.80 and Microchip XC8 (v1.12) C compiler.
-Use Olimex PIC-KIT3 for in-circuit programming end debugging.
+Use Olimex PIC-KIT3 for in-circuit programming and debugging.